 Frank L. Miller, Program Co-Chair, managing partner of Miller Malone & Tellefson PS, has spent the last 25 years in the gaming industry.
 He served with the Washington State Gambling Commission for 15 years and was its Director from 1990-97.

 Hon.
-W. Ron Allen is Chairman of the Washington Indian Gaming Association since 2003, and Chairman/CEO of the Jamestown S’Klallam Tribe since 1977.
+W. Ron Allen, Chairman of the Washington Indian Gaming Association since 2003, has also been Chairman/CEO of the Jamestown S’Klallam Tribe since 1977.

 Bree R. Black Horse is an attorney with Galanda Broadman PLLC.
 Her practice focuses on federal court and tribal court litigation involving tribal governments, enterprises and businesses.

 Steve M. Bodmer serves as General Counsel for the Pechanga Tribal Government in Temecula, California.
 He specializes in federal Indian law, gaming law, and tribal economic development.